edac713/GPTs/documents/guides/microsoft-docs/Mastering The Art of Prompt Engineering.md

 Give the model enough background information to understand the task at hand.
 This could include domain-specific knowledge, task requirements, or any other contextual details that help frame the problem.
 The more context you provide, the more likely the model is to generate a relevant and accurate response.

-**For example**, instead of simply asking `"What are the key factors that contribute to climate change?"`, you could provide additional context like:
+**For example**, instead of simply asking, `"What are the key factors that contribute to climate change?"`, you could provide additional context like:

 ```md
 Climate change is one of the most pressing issues facing our planet today.
 It refers to the long-term shift in global weather patterns and temperatures, primarily caused by human activities that increase greenhouse gas emissions.
 To better understand the root causes of climate change, please explain the key factors that contribute to this phenomenon, including: